Ocean acidification: Corals

-Warm water corals are clearly in decline, with losses of 50% over the last 30–50 years due to multiple threats from ocean warming, ocean acidification, pollution and physical damage from activities such as fishing, and these pressures are expected to intensify.
+Warm water corals are clearly in decline, with losses of 50% over the last 30–50 years due to multiple threats from ocean warming, ocean acidification, pollution, and physical damage from activities such as fishing, and these pressures are expected to intensify.

 The fluid in the internal compartments (the coelenteron) where corals grow their exoskeleton is also extremely important for calcification growth.
 When the saturation state of aragonite in the external seawater is at ambient levels, the corals will grow their aragonite crystals rapidly in their internal compartments, hence their exoskeleton grows rapidly.
 If the saturation state of aragonite in the external seawater is lower than the ambient level, the corals have to work harder to maintain the right balance in the internal compartment.
 When that happens, the process of growing the crystals slows down, and this slows down the rate of how much their exoskeleton is growing.
 Depending on the aragonite saturation state in the surrounding water, the corals may halt growth because pumping aragonite into the internal compartment will not be energetically favorable.
 Under the current progression of carbon emissions, around 70% of North Atlantic cold-water corals will be living in corrosive waters by 2050–60.

 Acidified conditions primarily reduce the coral's capacity to build dense exoskeletons, rather than affecting the linear extension of the exoskeleton.
 The density of some species of corals could be reduced by over 20% by the end of this century.

-An in situ experiment, conducted on a 400 m2 patch of the Great Barrier Reef, to decrease seawater CO_{2} level (raise pH) to near the preindustrial value showed a 7% increase in net calcification.
-A similar experiment to raise in situ seawater CO_{2} level (lower pH) to a level expected soon after the 2050 found that net calcification decreased 34%.
+An in situ experiment, conducted on a 400 m2 patch of the Great Barrier Reef, to decrease seawater level (raise pH) to near the preindustrial value showed a 7% increase in net calcification.
+A similar experiment to raise in situ seawater level (lower pH) to a level expected soon after the 2050 found that net calcification decreased 34%.

 However, a field study of the coral reef in Queensland and Western Australia from 2007 to 2012 found that corals are more resistant to the environmental pH changes than previously thought, due to internal homeostasis regulation; this makes thermal change (marine heatwaves), which leads to coral bleaching, rather than acidification, the main factor for coral reef vulnerability due to climate change.